singularopticsgroup/BinaryComplexAmplitudeApp/README.md

 ## Installation
 The user has one option to use the BCAA:

 * Install the app directly using the BCAA.mlappinstall file, to make it avaialable as an internal Matlab app (suggested).
+* Copy the BCAA folder located in the /data folder into your desktop and run the app using the build graphic user interface through the BCAA.mlapp file.
+Remember the BCAA.mlapp must be in the same folder as 'Materials' and 'Scripts' folders.

 ## Usage